frantisekstanko/english-grammar/README.md

 - **intransitive verbs** – action verbs that do not require a direct object to complete their meaning; the action remains with the subject (e.g. *agree*, *skip*)
+- [**phrasal verbs**](verbs/phrasal-verbs.md) – phrasal verbs are combinations
+of verbs with one or more particles, typically prepositions or adverbs, which take on unique meanings distinct from the original verb (e.g. *to put up with*)

 ## Adjectives